 Identifying the cost of mis-picks to your business

-Mis-picks most often end up as returns, processing returns cost more than than the cost associated with picking.
+Fulfillment errors often end up as returns, and processing returns can cost more than than the cost associated with picking the original order.
 Here is a list of typical costs:

-- Resolving a mis-picked order often starts with a customer service call or chat to return the product., associated customer service time.
+- Resolving a picking error often starts with a customer service call or chat to return the product resulting in time spent by customer service.

-- Returns processing labor to receive, process and make item available for resale.
+- Returns processing labor to receive, process and make the item available for resale.

 - Refunding a customer’s return shipping cost.

-- Potential rework and repackaging item if packaging is damaged.
+- Potential rework and repackaging of the item if packaging is damaged.

 - Cost of picking and shipping cost for the correct or replacement item.

-- Labor cost to do a cycle count, if a mis-pick results from a stocking error.
+- Labor cost to do a cycle count, if a mis-pick resulted from a stocking error.